AIR-DISCOVER/ICRA-RM-Sim2Real/tutorial-RMUS-EP.md

 `sim2real@Ubuntu:~$ rostopic list -v`

-All the Published/Subscribed Topics from the EP robot for the challenge evaluation is here:
+All the Published/Subscribed Topics from the EP robot for the challenge evaluation are here:

 Published topics:
  * /rosout_agg [rosgraph_msgs/Log] 1 publisher